How to Create a Network Diagram

 It's easy to connect network diagram shapes in Edraw.

 On the Home tab, in the Basic Tools group, click the Connector tool.

 To create a smart connector you need to point the cursor at any connection point of the shape.
 The connection point will be highlighted red.

-The following images was create with the Edraw network diagram software.
+The following images are drawn with the Edraw network diagram software.
 You can find more examples in the example gallery.
-The following illustration shows some basic
+The following illustrations show some basic network diagrams.

 |Home Network Diagram||Cisco Network Design||Network Topologies|

-Creating a detailed network diagram with Edraw is an effective way to design and document a computer network, as in the following illustration.
+Creating a detailed network diagram with Edraw is an effective way to design and document a computer network, like the following illustration.

 Using the Detailed Network Diagram templates and the data Link features, you can create a diagram that shows how equipment is logically or physically connected, add initial data to identify each shape, and then import and link external data to your network shapes.